Bankoga/golem/docs/key.md

     - Input Shape: The graph of available (direct/send, and indirect/read) input sources gated by accepted input types.
     - Output Shape: The graph of potential (direct/send only) output sources gated by possible output types.
     - Internal Function: The sequence of steps that a piece takes when transforming input into output.
+    - State: Objects at each organizational scale of a matrix, shares a homeostatic environment.
+This shared environment is a state object.
+Thus each component has a state which interacts with its parent, and child component states.
+      - Hierarchy of States (top-down): Golem, Matrix, Graph/Pair(Gen or Advers, Left or right), Pipeline, Stage, Module, Layer, Destination, Node, Edge.
   - Properties of Matrix Pieces: Each matrix component has the same primary property sets.
     - Definition/Description: The initial form of the matrix component.
       - Is it a copy of the config, or the post init state?